 To do so, navigate to the

-Sources page via the left navigation pane.
+Developer page via the left navigation pane and select the “API Keys” tab.
 Here, you’ll see a default

-Redox API Endpoint source that has been created for you.
-Within that source, you’ll see two
+Redox API Endpoint API Key that has been created for you.
+Select “Edit” for that API key and you’ll see two

 - DevTools (Curl) – generates example